 Although car insurance for new drivers can seem expensive, the alternative if you’re caught driving without it could result in steep penalties such as a large fine, court proceedings, a criminal record and having your vehicle seized and destroyed.
 The temptation simply isn’t worth the risk.

-If you are a new driver you might also be a young driver with access to drive your parents’ car.
+If you are a first time driver you might also have permission to drive your parents’ car.
 If you are only an occasional driver on this vehicle you might consider being insured as an additional driver under their insurance.

 Whilst this is an option, putting off the time when you start earning a no claims bonus in your own name (and saving money) is only delaying the inevitable.